Fouga Magister CM.170

 Derived from the underpowered Fouga CM.130 as a replacement for the Armée de l’Air to replace the piston engine Morane-Saulner MS.475 in 1948.

 Ordered in 1950, the first of 3 prototypes was flying by 1952.
-By June 1953 a preproduction batch of 10 aircraft were ordered, followed by an order for 95 production models in January 1954.
+By June 1953 a preproduction batch of 10 aircraft was ordered, followed by an order for 95 production models in January 1954.

 The first Magister entered service with the Armée de l’Air in 1956.
 However, the French were not the only operators of the Magister (see table below).

 Magisters did see action in 3 different conflicts.
-The 1967 Six Day War, saw Magisters in action with the Israeli air force, in the ground attack role.
+The 1967 Six Day War, saw Magisters in action with the Israeli air force in the ground attack role.
 However,

 the Magisters did well in the role, but did suffer the loss of 6 aircraft.
-Another conflict where the Magister was used, was during the El Salvador civil war
+Another conflict where the Magister was used was during the El Salvador civil war

-(1979-1992), no recorded accounts of any being lost.
+(1979-1992).
+No recorded accounts of any being lost.
 The final conflict was the “Congo Crisis”, where 9 Magisters were used in the ground attack role.

 Versions